60dimension/IELTS-Vocabularies/Vocabulary03.md

 My dad took me to the circus.

-He was acutely aware of the odor of cooking oil.
+He was acutely aware of the odour of cooking oil.

 Though his background was modest, it was in no sense deprived.